Isaiah 2 – Hope and Fear

 For of what account is he?

 b.
-The day of the LORD of hosts shall come: In the day of the LORD, men will be terrified: Enter into the rock, and hide in the dust, from the terror of the LORD and the glory of His majesty.
-In the day of the LORD, men will be humbled: The lofty looks of man shall be humbled, the haughtiness of men shall be bowed down, and the LORD alone shall be exalted in that day.
-In that day, there will be no more idolatry; the LORD alone shall be exalted.
-In that day, God will be glorified, and all will see the terror of the LORD and the glory of His majesty.
+The day of the Lord of hosts shall come: In the day of the Lord, men will be terrified.
+God tells them to enter into the rock, and hide in the dust, from the terror of the Lord and the glory of His majesty.
+In the day of the Lord, men will be humbled: The lofty looks of man shall be humbled, the haughtiness of men shall be bowed down, and the Lord alone shall be exalted in that day.
+In that day, there will be no more idolatry; the Lord alone shall be exalted.
+In that day, God will be glorified, and all will see the terror of the Lord and the glory of His majesty.

 i.
-The high tower, the fortified wall, the ships of Tarshish and the beautiful sloops all are expressions of the loftiness of man and the haughtiness of men.
-In the day of the LORD, every proud, arrogant achievement of man will be humbled, and the LORD alone will be exalted in that day.
+The high tower, the fortified wall, the ships of Tarshish and the beautiful sloops – these are all expressions of the loftiness of man and the haughtiness of men.
+In the day of the Lord, every proud, arrogant achievement of man will be brought to nothing, and the Lord alone will be exalted in that day.

 ii.
 “Man in all matters of religion, and in all his dealings with God, is proud.
 It is wonderful how apparently humble men will be when they worship false gods.
 They will cut themselves with knives, and roll themselves in the mire.
 We have known some votaries to kneel before the representation of the Virgin Mary and lick the very pavement with their tongues by way of penance, and perform the most degrading rites in honor of their false gods.
 Man seems to be humble enough in his dealings with a false deity, but as soon as ever he comes to deal with the true God, the first things that have to be got out of him are his pride, his high looks, his haughtiness.”
 (Spurgeon)

 c.
-Sever yourselves from such a man: Because the days of idols and human pride are numbered, why associate with those who cling to what will certainly be defeated?
-We should see that such men are of no account, and walk in the light of the LORD instead.
+Sever yourselves from such a man: Because the days of idols and human pride are coming to an end, it is not wise to associate with those who cling to what will certainly be defeated.
+We should see that such men are of no account, and walk in the light of the Lord instead.

 i.
-What strange sin in us, to make us give more account to men who can only hold as much breath as their nostrils will contain – who depend on every breath for life – than to the LORD God who will shake the earth mightily!
-It simply makes sense for us to honor and obey God than to follow men into sin.
+What strange sin in us, to make us give more account to men who can only hold as much breath as their nostrils will contain – who depend on every breath for life – than to the Lord God who will shake the earth mightily!
+It simply makes sense for us to honor and obey God rather to follow men into sin.

 i. “‘But they say.’
 What do they say?
 Let them say.
 It will not hurt you if you can only gird up the loins of your mind, and cease from man.
 ‘Oh, but they have accused me of this and that.’
 Is it true?
 ‘No, sir, it is not true, and that is why it grieves me.’
 That is why it should not grieve you.
 If it were true it ought to trouble you; but if it is not true let it alone.
 If an enemy has said anything against your character it will not always be worth while to answer him.
 Silence has both dignity and argument in it.”
 (Spurgeon)